endoflife-date/endoflife.date/products/lineageos.md

-Some old branches may still get security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions (with the exception of devices stuck on 18.1).
+Some old branches may still get security updates via Android Security Patches, but users will have to do their own builds to get these updates - official builds are only maintained for the last two versions (except for devices stuck on 18.1).
 For details, please visit [LineageOS Gerrit](https://review.lineageos.org/) to check commits.